pandaadir05/ghost/README.md

 ## Limitations

-This is a userspace tool.
-It can't see kernel-level manipulation without help (like a driver on Windows or eBPF on Linux - which isn't fully implemented yet).
+This is a userspace tool with the following limitations:

+- **Kernel-level threats**: Cannot detect kernel rootkits or kernel-mode injection without kernel-level support (e.g., eBPF on Linux, which is currently a stub implementation)
+- **Machine learning features**: Neural network analysis and behavioral ML predictions are simulated and require trained models to be functional
+- **Threat intelligence**: The threat intelligence framework exists but has no active feed connections or IOC database
-Some legit programs will trigger false positives.
-For example, game anti-cheat software, debuggers, sandboxes, and even browsers with JIT compilers can show up as suspicious because they do memory tricks.
+- **False positives**: Legitimate software like game anti-cheat, debuggers, sandboxes, and browsers with JIT compilers may trigger detections due to their memory manipulation techniques

-macOS support is limited compared to Windows.
-Some advanced features just aren't there yet because the APIs are different and less documented.
+- **macOS**: Limited functionality compared to Windows and Linux.
+Thread enumeration and hook detection are not yet implemented
+- **Performance claims**: Documented performance metrics are targets and have not been validated through comprehensive benchmarks

 ## Documentation